openelb/openelb/doc/layer2.md

 #Preparation

-Normally, Nic will answer arp request which ip not reside on it.
+Normally, Nic will answer ARP request which ip not reside on it.
 In order to let porter-manager control all arp reply for layer2 eip, we should config kube-proxy strictARP.
 ```yaml
 kubectl edit configmap -n kube-system kube-proxy